 Why is full-stack programming gaining popularity?

 One reason full-stack developers are in high demand is digital transformation.
 Businesses are adopting new technologies in order to meet changing market demands.
 Customers expect to see multi-functional software products as part of their tech stack, They also demand quicker delivery and frequent updates.
 As a result, modern applications are getting more complex.
 What used to be simple applications now leverage multiple components.
-These include application programming interfaces (APIs), third-party services, and legacy code.
+These include application programming interfaces (APIs like ip locators), third-party services, and legacy code.

 This new complexity makes it more and more difficult for IT teams to support these applications.
 It takes more time to identify and fix issues and errors.
 In addition, it is more expensive — businesses often need to hire multiple specialized developers to keep up.
 In these circumstances, hiring full-stack developers with general expertise across several fields and technologies just makes sense.